 I really enjoyed my stay at this hotel and it’s hard to find faults with this hotel at all.
 Just some things you need to beware of or some areas where I think there is room for improvement:

-Food at the restaurants is decent (and moderately priced), but I did miss more local and authentic cuisine on the menu (the restaurants clearly cater to the taste of the Westin’s international clientele).
+- Food at the restaurants is decent (and moderately priced), but I did miss more local and authentic cuisine on the menu (the restaurants clearly cater to the taste of the Westin’s international clientele).
 Spanish cuisine is delicious and Valencia has some of the best Spanish food, so an authentic Spanish restaurant or menu would have been an awesome addition to this great hotel (but perhaps that does not fit well within the Westin brand).

-Overall experience: very good: 8/10
+- Overall experience: very good: 8/10

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-All rooms are gorgeous here, but if a terrace is a must, then be sure to book a Grand Deluxe room (or higher room category).
+- Room tip: all rooms are gorgeous here, but if a terrace is a must, then be sure to book a Grand Deluxe room (or higher room category).

-Valencia, Spain’s third biggest city, doesn’t have that iconic, must-see reason to visit.
+- Valencia, Spain’s third biggest city, doesn’t have that iconic, must-see reason to visit.
 There’s no Sagrada Familia or Prado museum here, or anywhere near the number of sights Madrid and Barcelona have.
 But Valencia is still a fine place to visit: the city doesn’t feel as big as it actually is (the suburbs sprawl out much further than a tourist will ever see), with fine cuisine at good prices and a number of excellent attractions.
 Things not to be missed in Valencia: Old Town with the Cathedral, City of Arts and Sciences, the Turia River’s former river bed, Mercado Central (=market), and the Port & Beach.

-BEST TIME TO VISIT VALENCIA
+BEST TIME TO VISIT

 The best time Valencia is in April and May, the sweet spot full of warm weather and void of crazy crowds.
 In general, the city boasts a Mediterranean climate with consistently pleasant weather.
 Average high temps range from 15 °C (59 degrees) in the wintertime to 30°C (86 degrees) in the height of summer.
 Summer days on the Spanish coast usher in plenty of sunshine and often a high level of humidity; since its peak season, hotels are also more expensive and harder to book.
 Wintertime is also pretty comfortable temperature-wise and the city is more or less tourist-free, but the downside is certain attractions shorten their hours of operation and there is rain from time to time.

-HOW TO GET TO VALENCIA
+HOW TO GET THERE